thunderBiscuit/blog/posts/gpg-part1.md

 -----END PGP MESSAGE-----
 ```

-Using the `--clearsign` command rather than the `--sign` one on ASCII-armor format to sign a document will include the original data in the signed file.
+Using the `--clearsign` command rather than the `--sign` one on ASCII-armor format to sign a document will include the original data in the signed file. (this is a crazy sentence I don't understand - maybe try this?
+But make sure it is correct....
+Using the `--clearsign` command on ASCII-armor format to sign a document, rather than the `--sign` command, will include the original data in the signed file.)
 The resulting file keeps the signed message at the top, making it easy to parse, whether we verify the signature or not.

 ```bash
 $ gpg --clearsign --armor message.txt